wp-plugins/cleantalk-spam-protect/readme.txt

 = Can I use CleanTalk with Akismet? =
 Sure, you can use CleanTalk with Akismet.
 In this case probably you will have bigger false/positive rate (when legitimate comments/signups denies), but you will have stronger antispam protection at website.

-= Should I use another anti spam plugins? =
+= Should I use another anti-spam plugins? =
 CleanTalk stops up to 100% of spam bots, so you can disable other anti spam plugins (especially CAPTCHA like anti spam plugins).
 In some cases several anti-spam plugins can conflict, so it will be better use just one plugin.

 = The plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
-Each blog in multisite environment has individual anit spam options for spam bots protection.
+Each blog in multisite environment has individual anti-spam options for spam bots protection.

 = After the installation I noticed in the statistics that the number of spam attacks had increased = There are a few reasons for this: